- Published on

 Docker ARG vs ENV

-Setting the Docker ARG variable and then passing that value to the ENV variable seems redundant and it would be easiest to directly set the Docker ENV variable or permanently persist the ARG.
-However, this is not a capability we have.
+variable seems redundant and it would be easiest to directly set the Docker ENV

-Overall, the Docker ENV variable is meant to be accessed by running containers - this is important for variables that your application will need to constantly reference as it runs.
-On the other hand, the Docker ARG variable is meant to help build out your container.
+variable is meant to be accessed by running containers - this is important for variables that your application will need to constantly reference as it runs.
+On the other hand, the Docker ARG

-Docker limits us from directly setting ENV during build time.
-However, we can set and modify ARG variables and have the Docker ENV read from it.
+during build time.
+However, we can set and modify ARG

 TL;DR

-2. The TEST_ARG is made available to the Dockerfile with docker_build_args
+is made available to the Dockerfile withdocker_build_args

 Deploying to Heroku with GitHub Actions and Docker ENV and ARG Variables